TIBCOSoftware/mashling-recipes/README.md

               ]
             },

-3. Change the routes configuration in the acme-mashling-envoy.json file according to the rest endpoint(s) that your mashling microgateway exposes.
-4. Change the cluster information section in the acme-mashling-envoy.json according to the ports your service endpoints work with. (highlighted section is an example)
+3. Change the cluster information section in the acme-mashling-envoy.json according to the ports your service endpoints work with. (highlighted section is an example)

 		"cluster_manager": {
 	    "clusters": [